plewis/plewis.github.io/phylogenetics/lab-searching.md

 ### Exercise to turn in before the end of lab

 _Before you start the NNI search_, use the `showtrees` command to show you the tree obtained from the exhaustive enumeration.
-(Note that the `quit` command in your `run.nex` file caused PAUP* to quit, so you will need to modify the `run.nex` file, adding the `showtrees` command just before the `quit` command, and run PAUP* again.)
+(Note that the `quit` command in your `run.nex` file caused PAUP* to quit, so you will need to modify the `run.nex` file, adding the `showtrees;` command just before the `quit` command, and run PAUP* again.)

 Draw this tree as an **unrooted** tree on a piece of paper, abbreviating the taxa as **E** for _Ephedra_, ***P*** for _Pinus_, ***W*** for _Welwitschia_, ***Gg*** for _Gnetum_ gnemon, and ***Gb*** for _Ginkgo biloba_.

-Draw the 4 possible NNI rearrangements (refer to the [description of NNI in your lecture notes (slide 13)](https://gnetum.eeb.uconn.edu/courses/phylogenetics/02-searching-annotated.pdf) if you've forgotten) and label them with the tree number from the PAUP* output (which you shall obtain shortly).
+Draw the 4 possible NNI rearrangements (refer to the [description of NNI in your lecture notes (slide 18)](https://gnetum.eeb.uconn.edu/courses/phylogenetics/2026-01-22-optimality-searching.pdf) if you've forgotten) and label them with the tree number from the PAUP* output (which you shall obtain shortly).

 ## Perform an NNI search